wdi-infinity/amex-week_07-day_03-Ruby_Classes/README.md

 7. create a destination method that takes a location as a parameter.

-8. write a statement saying your Character landed arrived in that location.
+8. write a statement saying your Character arrived in that location.

 9. create a speak method that takes a catchphrase as a parameter.